your-tools/tsrc/docs/guide/merge_requests.md

 ## Creating and accepting merge requests

-Here's how you can create and assign a merge request
+Here's how you can create and assign a merge request:

 ```bash
 # start working on your branch